kyle-lt/java-nativeimage/java-nativeimage-quarkus-restservice/README.md

 ```

 > More specifically, all of them work fine when run in GraalVM as a JAR, but don't work as a native image

+So, instead, I opted to map some application.properties to env vars, and then manually create Service Resource Attributes.

+Then, I merge them when I bootstrap the OpenTelemetry SDK and things seem to work ok.

 # java-nativeimage-quarkus-restservice project